ycj3/agora-chat-cli/README.md

 Flags:
-  -h, --help           help for token
+  -a, --app            generate a new app token for use in RESTful APIs -h, --help           help for token
   -p, --parse string   parse an agora token
   -u, --user string    generate a new user token for use in SDK APIs

+Global Flags:
+  -v, --verbose   enable verbose output
 ```

 * Push Device Management